Why You Can't Get A Loan, Even WIth A Great Credit Score

 Whenever you're seeking your first loan, your first credit card, or even your second credit card, it is a wise choice to go with an institution who you already have a relationship with.
 Generally speaking, this would be your bank.
 Having a simple checking and/or savings account with a particular bank for a few years goes a long way.
 Especially when you have a consistent history of deposits and have built up a small amount of savings.

-Before you decide to seek out a loan from an unknown company, set an appointment with your bank (or just call them) and ask what options are available to you for lending.
+Before deciding to seek out a new line of credit from an unknown company, set an appointment with your bank (or just call them) to discuss what options are available for you.
 You might not hear what you wanted to hear or get exactly what you're after, but if anything, they'll point you in the right direction.
 It's your best bet as a starting point since banks always want to retain you as a customer.
-They know very well that building a strong and trusted relationship with you is in their best interest for the long-term.
+They know very well that building a strong and trusted relationship with you is favorable for both parties in the long-term.

 Not Having Enough Credit Experience or History

 One of the biggest things that prevents people (especially those who are new to credit) from getting approved for a new credit card or loan is they simply don't have enough proven credit history.
 When applying for a personal loan, auto loan, or especially something as large as a mortgage loan, the lender will want to see details about your finances.
-Having had a few credit cards for the last 5 years just won't cut it.
+Having had a few credit cards for the last 5 years usually won't satisfy their requirements

 Often, lenders will ask for your annual income, work history, bank statements, deposit and withdrawal history from your accounts, and even letters from your employer to verify the validity of your income and its source.
 These inquiries can seem quite invasive and a bit of a hassle at times but that's just the way things work if you want them to give you money.
 Another reason some lenders ask the borrower to go to such extremes is to make sure the borrower is serious about repayment.
 If you're not willing to provide the info they require, they definitely won't be excited about the idea of giving you a large 10-year or 20-year loan.